Report a Public Space Issue by Using email@example.com

 Either method is fine.
 Send a text message using MMS and you can include a photo, too.
 Or, send an email and attach a photo.
 Use whichever method is easier for you.

 What information should I include in a message?

 Type in the building and room number or area of campus.
 A brief description of the problem is helpful, but not necessary.
 Even if you send an image, include the location.

 Will I be notified when the work is completed?

 If you include your email address in the message you send, you will receive the Work Order number.
 By using the WO number, you can check on the status of a job online.
-Go to the Building Services SAPweb page; at the bottom of the left navigation column, click under Look-ups > View Work Orders.
+Go to Service Requests in Atlas to view work orders.

 Can I send regular work orders for my department to email@example.com?

-The primary way for customers to request services remains through the Building Services SAPweb page.
+The primary way for customers to request services remains through Atlas.
 That way the jobs get into our filter more quickly.
 This new method is designed to allow our customers to report things as they see them.